-With regards to our discretionary portfolio management activities, we do actively consider PAIs only in our SFDR Article 8 responsible investing solutions.
+With regards to our discretionary portfolio management activities, we actively consider PAIs in our Responsible Investing solutions (SFDR Article 8).

 - When investing directly in securities (equity and fixed income) we use a combination of approaches to consider and, where possible, mitigate material adverse impacts of our investments on society and the environment.
 The degree and the way these impacts are considered depend on factors such as the investment strategy, the specific context of the investment that is causing the adverse impact, or the availability of reliable data.
 As a starting point, we identify and mitigate principal adverse impacts through the application of our Responsible Investing exclusion framework (see Appendix B of PWM Responsible Investing Policy). - When investing in funds, we do consider PAI by ensuring that the majority of funds selected meets SFDR Article 8 or 9 requirements and do themselves consider PAI.
-Such information about whether or not fund considers PAI is collected directly from the fund managers (through the European ESG template (EET), which is the industry standard used by fund managers to exchange information electronically about the ESG characteristics of their funds).
+Such information about whether or not a fund considers PAI is collected directly from the fund managers (through the European ESG template (EET), which is the industry standard used by fund managers to exchange information electronically about the ESG characteristics of their funds).
 This complements the comprehensive ESG due diligence we apply to assess fund managers.
 The questionnaire includes both firm- and fund-level questions.
 The completed questionnaires are assessed and scored on four pillars (Management Firm commitment to ESG, Investment Process, Active Ownership, Monitoring and Reporting).
 Each fund is ranked with a score from 1 (ESG Laggard) to 5 (ESG Leader).
-This structured and robust approach offers us a strong foundation to integrate further criteria around climate based on the identified best practices and as managers increasingly transition their strategies.
+This approach provides a solid foundation upon which to integrate additional criteria around climate change mitigation based on the identified best practices and as managers increasingly transition their strategies.